U.S. Catholics welcome Pope's love treatise but want clarity

-NEW YORK (Reuters) - When retired New York City teacher Rosalie Frangella’s marriage ended in the 1980s, she might one day have hoped to wed again - except for the big money that her local Catholic church wanted in order to issue her with an annulment.
+NEW YORK, April 8 (Reuters) - When retired New York City teacher Rosalie Frangella’s marriage ended in the 1980s, she might one day have hoped to wed again - except for the big money that her local Catholic church wanted in order to issue her with an annulment.

 Getting hitched at her church, Our Lady of Angels in Brooklyn, had cost just $150 two years earlier.
 She was shocked to learn that they were asking for a $1,500 annulment fee, which was too expensive for her modest income.